 Button, speaking ahead of the weekend in Budapest, is under no illusions, “Of course, a win in 2013 is going to be difficult.
 It would be good to have a car with a little more pace and to have a bit more impact at the front of the pack.”

 Neale pointed out, “F1 is one of those sports where you are punished if you are off the pace.
 Coming to do that in front of hundreds of millions of people every fortnight is very focussing.”

 But according to the MD it has not been only doom and gloom for the team, “We’ve managed to achieve some things in terms of reliability, operational consistency and stuff.”

 “But the on-track delivery is just not competitive at the moment and that’s very painful,” added Neale.
 “We’re working very hard to try and do something about that and make sure we don’t repeat the mistakes going into next season.”
-(Apex)
+(GP247)

 Subbed by AJN.